Effective: August 29, 2018

 Carnegie Learning digital properties do not collect personal information about your online activities over time and across third-party websites or online services.
 Therefore, “do not track” signals transmitted from web browsers do not apply to our digital properties, and we do not alter any of our data collection and use practices upon receipt of such a signal.

 Carnegielearning.com provides information about our products, services, and resources for teachers or school or school district administrators.
 In addition, certain subdomains of carnegielearning.com provide direct access to these products, services, and resources for Non-Student Users who have licensed these products.
 In order to use many of these features, tools and services, we ask you to register to become a member.
 During this member registration process, and through other interactions on our digital properties, we collect information teachers and administrators provide to us including, but not limited to, your name, the school or school district you work for, the physical address of your school, your job title, the grades and curricula you teach, your email address, and your phone number.
+We may also ask Non-Student Users for information about usage of various products and services as well as satisfaction with those products and services.

 3. How Does Carnegie Learning Use The Information Collected About Non-Student Users?